 Additional race information can be found at https://kingofthejames.com/.

 The King is back once again!
 The King has returned ready to share his spoils and take-on those that challenge his reign.
-Join us for the fifth, somewhat more annual, ‘King of the James’ Adventure Triathlon.
+Join us for ‘King of the James’ Adventure Triathlon.
 This event will traverse the James River’s mountain-esque terrain through the city of Richmond.

 Individuals and teams will battle it out as they mountain bike Buttermilk, run the Forest Hill Trail loop and North Bank Trails, and paddle the urban whitewater found deep in the heart of the city’s fall line.
 This race isn’t for the faint of heart, and there can only be one king of the James.
 A solo participant must be able to complete the course by possessing the skills of an EXPERIENCED trail runner, EXPERIENCED mountain biker, and EXPERIENCED whitewater kayaker and possess all of the necessary equipment and safety gear.

 We recognize that having the skill set to participate in all three disciplines is extremely challenging therefore ‘King of the James’ will accept teams banding together in order to complete the race.
 The event can be done as a Solo, Solo with Raft support or as a Relay Team or Raft Team.
 If your interest is to participate as an individual on a team, you must put together your own team.
 Each participant must identify their team by a team name on the registration form.